octetz/ha-control-plane-k8s-kubeadm/README.md

 # Highly Available Control Plane with kubeadm 1.14+

 Kubernetes 1.14 introduced an [ALPHA](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/#kubeadm-maturity) feature for dynamically adding master nodes to a cluster.
-This prevents the need to copy certificates and keys among nodes preventing additional orchestration and complexity in the bootstrapping process.
+This prevents the need to copy certificates and keys among nodes relieving additional orchestration and complexity in the bootstrapping process.
 In this post we will dive into how it works.

+<iframe width="800" height="450" src="https://www.youtube.com/embed/27v36t-3afQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## How It Works